 2. Copies of audit reports for the last three years.
 Audit reports shall be conducted in accordance with both GAAS and Government Auditing Standards (GAS) issued by the Comptroller General of the United States, and if applicable the provisions of the Office of Management and Budget Circular A-133 "Audits of States, Local Governments and Non-Profit Organizations" made by a certified public accountant; or

 d.
-If the Agency does not have the financial information requested in subsections (3)a—c above, then the agency must submit its financial information in form and substance reasonably acceptable to the Department of Finance and Administration.
+Agencies without the financial information requested in subsections (3)a—c above, must submit its financial information in form and substance acceptable to the Department of Finance.
 The form shall be identified by the Department prior to the commencement of the application cycle and be uniform for all agencies completing the form.
+Agencies must contact the Grants and Contract Compliance Division to request the form.

 (4) A copy of the completed Mandatory Application Workshop certificate issued by the Grants Administrator evidencing the requesting agency's compliance with the Mandatory Application Workshop pursuant to Section 118.803 herein; and